-The Neighbourhood Plan team has followed the necessary legal steps to create the Plan.
-Importantly the team has enabled engagement with the people of Fawkham Parish and others with an interest in the area.

-Details of the consultation to date are recorded in the Consultation Statement which is published alongside the Regulation 15 Neighbourhood Plan.
-To date, this has included residents' workshops looking at what residents value about Fawkham, and the local landscape; a business survey; a countryside survey; a survey for schoolchildren and consultation on a draft Regulation 14 Neighbourhood Plan.

-The Regulation 14 consultation engaged the local community in reviewing the draft plan and the proposals for the future of the Parish.
-This involved an online questionnaire, a paper questionnaire, and drop in exhibitions where residents were able to discuss and comment on the draft Plan.

-This Regulation 15 Neighbourhood Plan includes changes made as a result of comments received on the Regulation 14 version of the Plan, as set out in the Consultation Statement, and allows the opportunity to make formal comments prior to the Plan being examined by an independent Examiner.
-The opportunities to view and respond to the Plan can be found on the Sevenoaks District Council and Fawkham Parish Council websites and on notices around the Parish.

-The process is set out in Figure 2 - Fawkham Neighbourhood Plan Process with the opportunities for local involvement highlighted in dark green.
+- 1.9 The Neighbourhood Plan team has followed the necessary legal steps to create the Plan.
+Importantly the team has enabled engagement with the people of Fawkham Parish and others with an interest in the area. - 1.10 Details of the consultation are recorded in the Consultation Statement.
+This has included residents' workshops looking at what residents value about Fawkham, and the local landscape; a business survey; a countryside survey; a survey for schoolchildren and consultation on both a draft Regulation 14 Neighbourhood Plan and a Regulation 15 Neighbourhood Plan. - 1.11 The Regulation 14 consultation engaged the local community in reviewing the draft plan and the proposals for the future of the Parish.
+This involved an online questionnaire, a paper questionnaire, and drop in exhibitions where residents were able to discuss and comment on the draft Plan. - 1.12 The Regulation 15 Neighbourhood Plan included changes made as a result of comments received on the Regulation 14 version of the Plan, as set out in the Consultation Statement, and allowed the opportunity to make formal comments prior to the Plan being examined by an independent Examiner. - 1.13 The Examiner concluded that, subject to the modifications set out in his report, the Plan meets the Basic Conditions and recommended that it proceeds to a public referendum for those living in Fawkham Parish on the basis that it has met all the relevant legal requirements. - 1.14 This Plan incorporates the modifications required by the independent Examiner, as approved by Sevenoaks District Council. - 1.15 The process is set out in Figure 2 Fawkham Neighbourhood Plan Process with the opportunities for local involvement highlighted in dark green.